 Before you take a peek at the backlink profile of competitors, you must first look at your own backyard.

 Here’s how you can download your website’s backlink data for auditing purposes through Monitor Backlinks.
-(If you don’t have a Monitor Backlinks account yet, you can sign up for a 30-day free trial to follow along.)
+(If you don’t have a Monitor Backlinks account yet, you can sign up for a free trial to follow along.)

 1. Add your domain